A subdirectory may also be called a child directory since it's a directory of a parent directory.

 How do I create a subdirectory or subfolder?

 You can create a subfolder from Microsoft Windows or another GUI by opening the folder containing the subfolder and creating a new folder.
-For example, if you had a folder called "Games" and you wanted to create a subfolder named "Doom" in the Games folder, move into the Games folder and then create a new folder called "Doom."
+For example, if you have a folder called "Games" and want to create a subfolder named "Doom," move into the Games folder and create a new folder called "Doom."

-To create a subdirectory from a command line, change to the directory that will be holding the subdirectory and create a new one (similar to above example).
+To create a subdirectory from a command line, change to the directory that will be holding the subdirectory and create a new directory.
 Alternatively, you could create a subdirectory in another directory using the full path.
 For example, using the Windows command line mkdir command, you could create the subdirectory "doom" in the "games" directory by typing "mkdir games\doom" at the command line.